Anjianto/xignature-drive/README.md

 Then go to https://your-domain.com/upgrade and follow the setup wizard instructions.

 ## Nginx Configuration
-If you running VueFileManager undex Nginx, don't forget set this value in your `nginx.conf` file:
+If you running Xignature Drive undex Nginx, don't forget set this value in your `nginx.conf` file:
 ```
 http {
     client_max_body_size 1024M;